CD3/snippet-compiler/README.md

 # snippet-compiler

 snippet-compiler is a simple command line tool for compiling snippets of code (i.e. C and C++).
 It is useful for quickly compiling some code and optionally running the resulting executable.
+I mainly wrote it to be used with [vim-snippet-compiler](https://github.com/CD3/vim-snippet-compiler).

 ## Install